Andytrento/masterthesis_LaTeX/markdown/3-eda.md

 *==Question: which amenities are common, and which increase the price of an Airbnb listing?==*

 Our goal is to identify which amenities are common and which increase the price of an Airbnb listing.
-In Figure ABC, we plot the count plot and each amenity's median price to explore the relationship between the amenity and price.
+We plot the count plot and each amenity's median price to explore the relationship between the amenity and price.
 Amenities then can be split into three groups:

+\begin{enumerate}

-The first group contains uncommon amenity, but listings with it have a higher median price:
+  \item The first group contains uncommon amenity, but listings with it have a

-- [x] Bed linen
-- [x] Coffee machine
-- [x] Basic cooking equipment
-- [x] Elevator
-- [x] Child friendly
-- [x] Long term stays allowed
-- [x] Private entrance
-- [x] Self check-in
-- [x] Pets allowed
-- [x] Air conditioner
+    higher median price: Bed linen, Coffee machine, Basic cooking equipment, Elevator, Child friendly, Long term stays allowed, Private entrance, Self check-in, Pets allowed, Washer,dryer and/or dishwasher (white goods), Air conditioner.(See Figure ~\ref{fig:amenities-group1})

-The second group includes common amenities and listings with it have a higher median price:
+  \item The second group includes common amenities and listings with it have a higher median price: TV, Internet, Air conditioner (See Figure ~\ref{fig:amenities-group2}).

-- [x] TV
-- [x] Washer, dryer and/or dishwasher (white goods)
-- [x] Internet

-The third group comprises uncommon amenities, and listings with it have a lower median price:
+  \item The third group comprises uncommon amenities, and listings with it have

-- [x] Parking (presumably because these are less likely to be central properties)
+    a lower median price:  free car parking (presumably because these are less likely to be central properties), greeted by host.
+(See Figure ~\ref{fig:amenities-group3})

-- [x] Greeted by host (surprisingly!)
+\end{enumerate}

+It is somewhat surprising that free car parking does not have a significant influence on the rental price.
+This may be because the more comfortable way and quickest way to travel around New York City is by the subway, so people would not consider car parking a critical factor when deciding to rent an Airbnb listing.
+The reason why the host greeting does not associate with a higher price is not apparent.

 <!--The takeaway from this is that there are some things that Airbnb hosts can do to try and improve their listing's price, although there is often not a simple causative relationship (e.g. having a parking space might improve your price, but listings with parking spaces are cheaper on average because they are less likely to be in central London, and location is a more important factor than parking space):-->